fortio/tclock/README.md

   -radius float
         Radius of the disc around the time in proportion of the time width (default 1.2) -tail filename
-        Tail the given filename while showing the clock -text string
+        Tail the given filename while showing the clock, or `-` for stdin -text string
         Text to display below the clock (during countdown will be the target time, use none for no extra text)